Stephanie Reid

-Stephanie Reid (born 22 July 1996) is an Australian basketball player.
+Stephanie Reid (born 22 July 1996) is an Australian basketball player for Sopron Basket of the EuroCup Women.

+Reid is a Women's National Basketball League Champion with the Townsville Fire in 2023, a NBL1 North Champion with the Townsville Flames in 2022 and has been a member of the Australia women's national basketball team (Australian Opals) since 2022.

-College
+College career

 Reid played college basketball for the University at Buffalo in Buffalo, New York, playing for the Bulls.

-She was the MVP of the 2016 MAC women's basketball tournament in which the Buffalo Bulls women's basketball team won their first MAC title and reached the NCAA tournament for the first time in the history of the women's program.
-Arriving from Australia just a month after graduating from high school in November 2014.
-Reid was rushed into college basketball by the UB coaching staff.
-Reid made the starting lineup in mid January 2015 and has remained the point guard for the team.
-She registered 349 points and 172 assists in the 2015-2016 season and is on track to make the 1000 point-500 assists club by senior year.
+Reid was the MVP of the 2016 MAC women's basketball tournament in which the Buffalo Bulls women's basketball team won their first MAC title and reached the NCAA tournament for the first time in the history of the women's program.

+Arriving from Australia just a month after graduating from high school in November 2014, Reid was rushed into college basketball by the UB coaching staff.
+Reid made the starting lineup in mid January 2015 and remained the point guard for the team.
+Reid registered 349 points and 172 assists in the 2015-2016 season and is on track to make the 1000 point-500 assists club by senior year.